Beginner’s Guide To G-Shock

 The GLX-5600-1 is part of the G-LIDE series which is G-Shock’s dedicated surfing line.
 The GLX-5600 is the top pick because of its unobtrusive low profile design and its tide graph and moon phase data to let you know when the surf is up.
 It has a countdown timer which would be useful in surfing competitions and the battery is rated to last 7 years.
 The GLX-5600 comes in a variety of colors including the new Hawaiian floral design so you can get your groove on.

-There are many passionate G-Shock fans all over the world but of course in G-Shock’s home country of Japan there is a higher level of appreciation and knowledge of the brand’s history by the general public.
-There are many interesting models that are only sold in the Japanese domestic market (JDM), but the most significant to serious G-Shock fans has to be the GW-5000-1JF.
-The GW-5000 takes its design cues from the first G-Shock DW-5000C from 1983 and upgrades it with a cleaner face and modern features like Tough Solar and Multi-Band 6.
-The GW-5000 has a screw back case like the original G-Shock, a design that has been abandoned in the 5600 series and currently lives on only in the GW-5000 and Frogman.
+There are many passionate G-Shock fans all over the world but in its home country of Japan there is an overall higher level of appreciation and knowledge of the brand’s history.
+There are many interesting models that are only sold in the Japanese domestic market (JDM), but the most significant one to serious G-Shock fans is the GW-5000-1JF.
+The GW-5000 takes its design cues from the first G-Shock DW-5000C from 1983 and updates it with a cleaner face and modern features like Tough Solar and Multi-Band 6.
+The GW-5000 has a screw-lock case back like the original G-Shock, a design that has been abandoned in the current 5600 series and currently lives on only in the GW-5000 and Frogman models.
 Its case back also has a DLC coating for extra protection.
 All GW-5000 watches are made in Japan, and the overall finish is more refined than a standard GW-M5610.
-The urethane band is also softer and more comfortable.
-As it costs nearly three times as much as a GW-M5610, the GW-5000 is only for the most ardent G-Shock fan.
+It also has a unique urethane band that is softer and more comfortable.
+As it costs nearly three times as much as a GW-M5610, the GW-5000 is only for the most ardent G-Shock fans.
 If you like the exclusivity but not the price, maybe another Japanese G-Shock would be more suitable.

-Alternatives: If you like the metal and analog look of the MTG-G1000 but not the price, the MTG-S1000 models without GPS timekeeping or the much more affordable analog-digital G-STEEL GST-S100 and GST-S110 series may be better options.
+Alternatives: If you like the metal and analog look of the MTG-G1000 but not the price, other options include the MTG-S1000 models without GPS timekeeping or the more affordable solar-powered G-STEEL GST-S100 and GST-S110 series.

 The above MTG-G1000 makes an excellent dress watch that can be worn with suits but its high price may put it out of reach.
 The newly introduced stainless steel GST-S110D-1A from the G-STEEL series is virtually the same size as the MT-G with a similar upscale look that wouldn’t be out of place during formal occasions.
 It also costs significantly less than the MT-G. It’s a great choice for an affordable, dressy G-shock watch.
 The Tough Solar powered GST-S110D-1A has dual layer protection with an inner black urethane bezel and an outer stainless steel bezel.